aeroview/typura/README.md

 - Native Typescript support with readable types
 - Easy-to-use declarative & functional API
-- Client-friendly, predictable, & structured error messages
+- Structured error messages that are easy to parse on both server & client
 - Works great both on the server and in the browser
 - Composable and extensible with custom predicates